 Memory-Making Activities for Meaningful Moments (That Don't Require Instagram)

-We're told to document everything, share everything, make everything Instagram-worthy.
-But the best memories aren't always the ones that look good in a grid—they're the ones that feel meaningful when you look back on them.
+We are told to document everything, share everything, make everything Instagram-worthy.
+But the best memories are not always the ones that look good in a grid—they are the ones that feel meaningful when you look back on them.

 Here are memory-making activities that help you capture moments in ways that actually matter.